History

 Additionally, we have developed strong relationships over time with universities and colleges resulting in PIC being among the preferred sites for pre-service observations and practicum experiences.

-In 1997 PIC began a weekly parent/child playgroup on Friday mornings.
-Weekly playgroups continue today on Mondays and Fridays for caregivers and children under the age of 5.
+In 1997 PIC began a weekly parent/child playgroup on Friday mornings for caregivers and children under the age of 5.
+During the pandemic Weekly playgroups were suspended and no longer continue today.

 In 1997 PIC became one of the first centers to achieve accreditation from NAEYC (National Association for the Education of Young Children).